mofron/mofron-event-clkfocus/README.md

 click focus event for mofron

+## event function parameter

+- component: event target component object

+- boolean: focus flag

+- mixed: user specified parameter

 ## Feature
- - enable focus by clicking component and disable focus by clicking the other than that.
+ - this event notify when enable focus by clicking component and disable focus by clicking the other than that.
 ## Attention
  - not supported focus event by tab key